ravendesignsystem/rds/src/docs/dev/understanding-rds/blocks-in-depth/index.md

 ---
 RDS Blocks are the equivalent of "components" in other [design systems](#).
 They are chunks of reusable code that can be assembled in different combinations to build any number of user interfaces.

-Since they account for pretty much every UI element on screen in RDS interfaces, this section provides a must-read, deep dive into Blocks.
+Since they account for pretty much every UI element on screen, this section provides a must-read, deep dive into RDS Blocks.

-## Block guidelines
+## Block guidelines and rules

 In their simplest form, RDS Blocks are grouped snippets of HTML, CSS, and sometimes JavaScript (JS).
 The UI equivalent to Lego blocks, you can build each Block by itself and then easily attach them together.

-RDS Blocks are, however, guided by clear standards and a shared set of principles to create consistent UI and UX experiences.

 To further the Lego analogy, unlike a tub of randomly sized/coloured Lego blocks, RDS Blocks are more the equivalent to Lego blocks found in [themed Lego sets](https://lego.fandom.com/wiki/Theme).
 Except, instead of, pirates or Star-Wars, our theme is Carleton.

-Some critics suggest Lego has become [less creative](specialised pieces and instruction manuals) due to the increase of specialized pieces and instruction manuals found mostly in themed sets.
-While RDS imposes guidelines and restrictions, you don not have to follow specific instructions dictating exactly what you can build.
-One goal of our design system is not to stifle [creativity](https://artegence.com/blog/does-the-design-system-era-mean-the-death-of-creativity-in-ui-design/) completely.

-If RDS interfaces are akin to Lego Star-Wars spaceships, we don't expect you to follow step-by-step instructions to build a replica of an [X-Wing](https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218).
-Instead, we offer guidelines and some rules to work with.
+Some critics suggest Lego has become [less creative](#) due to the increase of specialized pieces and instruction manuals.
+If RDS interfaces are akin to Lego Star-Wars spaceships, while RDS imposes rules, we don't expect you to follow step-by-step instructions to build a replica of an [X-Wing](https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218).

 For example, when you are building your ships (interfaces), your cockpit blocks (header blocks) need to go on top, and your landing gear (footer blocks) must go on the bottom.
 When building the rest of the ship, feel free to add in the Millennium Falcon's secret compartment (RDS Block) or a Star Destroyers proton beam (another Block).
 Make the best interfaces (coolest ships) you can to match your content requirements.
 However, you are expected to follow our Block guidelines so your pilot can eject properly and land their ship on its wheels.